Mohammad Hejazi: Sanctions

 In 2010, the United States Department of State had placed Hejazi on its sanctions list.
 Similarly, the European Union also sanctioned him in October 2011 for playing a "central role in the post-election crackdown."

 Death

-Hejazi died on April 18, 2021.
-It was reported that the cause of his death was announced as a heart condition although state media reports that he died of the chemical effects.
+Hejazi died on 18 April 2021.
+His death was initially announced as being due to a heart condition, although later reports suggested that he died from complications of a chemical weapons injury he had sustained during the Iran–Iraq War.